CSCI-2349-F23/ps2/README.md

 * You **are** permitted to copy and paste the URLs.
 * You **may not** use copy and paste any other command in your video.
 * You **may not** use up arrow or down arrow to access the command history in your video.
+* Delete the files created during practice sessions so that you know you are doing things correctly and completely in your video.

 #### Submission Component 3: Answers to Questions Q1 through Q8
 Submit a pdf, called `ps2_part2_answers.pdf` of your answers to Questions Q1 through Q8 to Canvas.
 Give thoughtful answers using complete sentences to receive full credit.